 6. Shibuya: hip haunts

 Shibuya is a fountain of teen trendiness in Japan.
-If you’re over 30 you might feel way too old here, but just cruise and amuse yourself in the madness.
+Anyone older than Gen Z might feel a little out of their depth here, but just cruise and amuse yourself in the madness.
 Music shops and cheap, outrageous apparel are everywhere, as are the hip kids who come to primp and pose.
 Check out the youth-focused fashion at Shibuya 109, underground designers at Candy, and don't miss browsing the floors of homewares, gadgets and accessories at Tokyu Hands.
+Gamers should consider Shibuya Parco, where you’ll find stores dedicated to Nintendo and Capcom merchandise, respectively.

 People in the street of Shimo-kitazawa district.
 It is evening and the various neon lights illuminate the scene.